kik369/docker-web-interface/README.md

 ## Developer Documentation

 -   **Backend:** Built with Flask and Gunicorn.
 Core modules include:

     -   `docker_monitor.py` – Application setup and WebSocket integration.
     -   `docker_service.py` – Interfacing with Docker Engine for container and image operations.
+    -   `logging_utils.py` – Utilities for structured logging and request ID tracking.
+    -   `config.py` – Configuration management and validation.

 -   **Frontend:** Developed in React with TypeScript.
 The UI leverages WebSocket for real-time updates and includes dedicated components for container and image management.

+    -   Components are organized in the `src/components` directory
+    -   Custom hooks in `src/hooks` handle data fetching and WebSocket integration
+    -   Context API for state management in `src/context`
+    -   Types defined in `src/types`

 -   **Logging:** Implemented using Python's logging module with custom JSON formatting and request ID tracking, ensuring detailed monitoring and debugging.

 -   **Testing:** Unit tests implemented with pytest, using mocking to isolate components and ensure reliable test results.

 ## Additional Notes

 -   The Docker socket is mounted into the backend container to enable direct communication with the Docker Engine.
 -   Future updates will include detailed container metrics and enhanced resource monitoring features.
+-   The frontend uses Tailwind CSS for styling.
+-   The application supports both production and development environments through the `.env` configuration.